awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

    This command returns the entire structure of the edited pipeline\.
 **Note**
 The update\-pipeline command stops the pipeline\.
-If a revision is being run through the pipeline when you run the update\-pipeline command, that run will be stopped\.
+If a revision is being run through the pipeline when you run the update\-pipeline command, that run is stopped\.
 You must manually start the pipeline to run that revision through the updated pipeline\.

 1. Open the AWS CodePipeline console and choose the pipeline you just edited from the list\.

    The pipeline shows your changes\.
-The next time you make a change to the source location, the pipeline will run that revision through the revised structure of the pipeline\.
+The next time you make a change to the source location, the pipeline runs that revision through the revised structure of the pipeline\.

 1. To manually run the last revision through the revised structure of the pipeline, run the start\-pipeline\-execution command\.
 For more information, see [Start a Pipeline Manually in AWS CodePipeline](pipelines-rerun-manually.md)\.